Hyloxalus maculosus

-Hyloxalus maculosus (spotted rocket frog) is a species of frogs in the family Dendrobatidae.
+Hyloxalus maculosus, also known as spotted rocket frog, is a species of frogs in the family Dendrobatidae.
 It is endemic to the eastern slopes of Ecuadorian Andes in Napo and Pastaza provinces at elevations of 342 to 1225 m asl.

 Taxonomy

 Hyloxalus maculosus has been considered a synonym of Hyloxalus bocagei, but it is now treated as a valid species, though within the Hyloxalus bocagei species complex.
 In addition to morphological differences in both tadpoles and adults, male call parameters differ between Hyloxalus maculosus and Hyloxalus bocagei.

 Description

 Males measure 20–25 mm and females 22–29 mm in snout–vent length.
 Dorsum is reddish-brown, more reddish posteriorly and in the hind limbs.
 There are brighter reddish-brown spots posterior to eyes and on arms at the arm-body junction.
 An oblique lateral stripe is present; it is complete but becoming diffused anteriorly or incomplete.
 Toe webbing is extensive.

 The male call is a long trill composed of paired pulsed notes.
 Tadpoles measure up to 37 mm in total length, and newly metamorphosed juveniles about 10–11 mm.